 Ochratoxin is also excreted in human milk.
 Yes, this means moms exposed to OTA will expose their breast fed infants.
 The amount in milk is less than that found in blood though.
 Sudies report as much as ten times less.

 Ruminant animals are not as sensitive to ochratoxin A as are non-ruminants.
 In fact only 2-6.5% of the toxin appears to be absorbed into the animals system.
 The highest measured has been 10%.
 This protection appears to be largely due to protozoan content of their rumen.
 It also appears that the protozoans will decrease in number if the ruminant is fed grains.
-My brain is wired oddly, so when I read the research on protozoans assisting in ochratoxin removal from the ruminants, I immediately started wondering about blastocystis which is now being called a commensual.
-Is it possible that people who are eating ochratoxin conatminated food on a regular basis, (too many of these folks) and have blastocystis in their intestine might be getting assistance from the blastocystis in removing the ochratoxin?
+When I read the research on protozoans assisting in ochratoxin removal from the ruminants, I immediately started wondering about the role of blastocystis which is now being called a commensual.
+Is it possible that people who are eating ochratoxin contaminated food on a regular basis, (too many of these folks) and have blastocystis in their intestine might be getting assistance from the blastocystis in removing the ochratoxin?

 For those of you who want to see the science behind this, here it is: In ruminant animals such as cows, OTA goes through hydrolysis to a non-toxic ochratoxin alpha that takes place in their digestive system in the presence of the ruminant protozoa.
 This appears to remove the negative effects of the toxin.
 In one study aflatoxin A and DON were not degraded by rumen microorganisms, but ochratoxin A was cleaved mostly into ochratoxin alpha dand phenylalanine.
 (Ochratoxin alpha has been shown to be non harmful to pig kidneys) more than 90% of ZEA was degrade to zearalenol and about twice as much alpha zea (has 3-4 times more estrogenic activity as does the parent OTA compound although it may be easier to remove) and beta zea was formed.
 DAS was quickly and completely deacetylated to monoacetoxyscirpenol and T-2 toxin was deacetylated to HT-2 toxin.